Find the report that covers the choline needs

 Disclaimer: Presence of the trait or SNP in your report depends upon the marker being present in your DNA raw data.

-Choline is an essential, water-soluble, vitamin-like substance that is required for maintaining the structure, integrity, and signaling functions of the cell membranes, for neurotransmission and for transporting lipids.
+Choline is an essential, water-soluble, vitamin-like substance that is required for maintaining the structure, integrity, and signaling functions of the cell membranes, for neurotransmission and lipid transportation.

 It also acts as a source of methyl groups and is essential for fetal development during pregnancy.